Viincentt/linkiboost/README.md

   - Other: *https://chromedriver.chromium.org/*
 ## Installation
 - Fill your credentials in the json config template
-    - Username
-    - Password
+    - Linkedin username and password
-    - Path to Chrome driver (MacOS: */usr/local/bin/chromedriver*)
+    - Path to the Chrome driver installed above (MacOS: */usr/local/bin/chromedriver*)
     - List of person(s) to endorse
 - Venv
     ```shell script